 The rest of the SEC will eventually come around to Saban's view, whether it happens because everyone else gives in to inevitability or the numbers demand it.
 And nine games will work for the SEC.
 But it will work for the teams on top far more than the teams nowhere near it.

 Jarran Reed won't attend Florida in fall

-— It flew under the radar when it happened over Memorial Day weekend, but the quiet reports that JUCO signee Jarran Reed wasn't able to get in at Florida for the fall is worth touching on.
-Reed, a defensive tackle, didn't technically fail to qualify for Florida so much as he failed to qualify to play at a four-year school, as he is still a number of credits short of his associates degree — a requirement for any player transferring from a junior college to a four-year school.
+It flew under the radar when it happened over Memorial Day weekend, but the quiet report that JUCO signee Jarran Reed wasn't able to get in at Florida for the fall is worth touching on.
+Reed, a defensive tackle, didn't technically fail to qualify for Florida so much as he failed to qualify to play at a four-year school, as he is still a number of credits short of his associate degree — a requirement for any player transferring from a junior college to a four-year school.

-But that's less because Reed didn't apply himself at East Mississippi Community College than because he didn't apply himself in high school: Reed had a chance to get that associates degree in just three semesters, and almost did; his inability to qualify for a four-year school out of high school is what landed him in a position to even attempt the improbable leap to a bigger school after one year at a JUCO.
+But that's less because Reed didn't apply himself at East Mississippi Community College than because he didn't apply himself in high school: Reed had a chance to get that degree in just three semesters, and almost did; his inability to qualify for a four-year school out of high school is what landed him in a position to even attempt the improbable leap to a bigger school after one year at a JUCO.

 Reed has been released from his National Letter of Intent, and reopened his recruitment, and while Reed seems to consider Florida his favorite, and Florida will probably pursue him again, the Gators will have competition for him from Alabama and Ole Miss, at least.
 Reed's also a slightly less appealing prospect than he was in the spring, as he'll only have two seasons of collegiate eligibility remaining, instead of three.